briancaffey/django-postgres-vue-gitlab-ecs/documentation/docs/topics/minikube/README.md

 ## Frontend

+### Building the frontend image

-Now that the Django backend is working, let's take a look at the front end client that is built with Vue and Quasar Framework.
+Now that the Django backend is working, let's take a look at the front end client that is built with Vue and Quasar Framework and served with nginx.
 As we did with the backend, we will build the frontend container with the `compose/minikube.py` file.
 Let's look at the frontend service definition in that file:

 **`compose/minikube.yml`**